blueprint-freespeech/gosling/README.md

 Generate the gosling.technolgoy website including test code-coverage, Rust crate documentation, cgosling C/C++ documentation, and specifications.
 This configuration is only valid for **Debug** and **RelWithDebInfo** cmake targets.

+Access to the tor network is required to run the tests and generate code-coverage.

 The following additional dependencies are required for this configure option:

 - [doxygen](https://www.doxygen.nl/)